 Tickets to visit the Upper Rock Nature Reserve include the Apes’ Den, St Michael’s Cave, and O’Hara’s Battery on the rock’s summit.

 You can learn all about the Rock’s strategic location in the Military Heritage Centre before experiencing the Great Siege Tunnels.

 Hewn from solid Rock to help troops move about while under attack from Spanish and French forces the tunnels are a testament to the British military’s most prolonged ever siege.

 You can also visit tunnels built during the Second World War and learn about the plans for the invasion of North Africa.

 Please note that WWII is a separate ticket that you need to buy on top of your Upper Rock Nature Reserve.
 If you have a head for heights, be sure to walk across the 340m-high Skywalk. – Book guided tours here

 Opening times: Mon-Sun 09:00 – 18:15 last entry 19.45

 Regarded as being one of Gibraltar’s most famous tourist attractions, the Barbary Macaques that inhabit the Rock are native to North Africa and are believed to have arrived during the early days of the British garrison.

-Several legends surround why the monkeys live on the Rock with one saying that if they should ever disappear, it would mark the end of British rule.
+Several legends surround why a wild monkey population lives on the Rock with one saying that if they should ever disappear, it would mark the end of British rule.

 With this in mind as their numbers depleted during the Second World War, British Prime Minister Winston Churchill imported Barbary Macaques from Morocco.